Everest Panorama Trek - 9 Days

 This trek definitely gives a great introduction to the Sherpa lifestyle and country culture along with beautiful mountain views.
 For first-time trekkers to Nepal, this trek is one of the most popular destinations.
 Moreover, the Everest panorama trek is suited for those people who haven’t had enough time for a longer trek into the high mountains.

-Fly to Lukla (2,804 m) from Kathmandu – 35 minutes or drive to Manthali – 4 to 5 hours and take – 25 minutes flight to Lukla, and then trek to Phakding (2,610 m) – 3 to 4 hours.
-Overnight at a Guesthouse.
+Fly to Lukla (2,804 m) from Kathmandu – 35 minutes or drive to Manthali/Ramechhap – 5 to 6 hours and take – 20 minutes flight to Lukla, and then trek to Phakding (2,610 m) – 3 to 4 hours.
+Overnight at a guesthouse.

 Acclimatization Day at Namche Bazaar.
+Hike to Hotel Everest View Hotel (3,880 m) and back.
 Overnight at a Guesthouse.

 Trek to Tengboche (3,860 m) – 5 to 6 hours.
 Overnight at a Guesthouse.